 What Else is Shiny Here

 Hypermedia APIs are server-friendly.
 In the past, it was possible to pre-estimate the load on various elements of an application solution, which is no longer so easy to do today.
-The problem is that APIs are rooted into patterns that do not scale well.
+The problem is that APIs are rooted in patterns that do not scale well.
 Hypermedia approach makes it possible to scale the solution so that it can keep running even if the load is heavier than anticipated.

 One more benefit of using hypermedia APIs is increased reliability and stability.
 As there is a documented list of activities a caller can perform, the server spends more time managing data, for there is no more need to waste it to service errant requests.
 This also means higher security for the setup because there are fewer opportunities for outsiders to hack the system.

-You may find some information that it is possibile to change request URIs because the caller will get a fresh URI list with each response.
+You may find some information that it is possible to change request URIs because the caller will get a fresh URI list with each response.
 The issue here is that instead of rambling through the URI hierarchy a developer may want to bookmark URIs.
 With this considered, people with hypermedia API experience recommend not to change API URIs whereas adding new ones is fine.
 They also advise to document the API fully and provide the required client wrappers to ease making calls.

 Using hypermedia APIs will save your time and effort as well as make both application and server more stable and secure.
 They are easier to work with though require more to be done before you can label them complete.
 Hypermedia APIs are fine to perform useful tasks today, but nobody knows what effect future changes will have upon them.